The Best Nike Shoes to Look Taller

 Can Sneakers Make You Look Taller?

 Yes.
-Nike makes several styles of sneakers that add between one to two inches to your height, which can make you appear taller.
-And you’ll stay comfortable and supported all while wearing stylish shoes.
+Nike makes several styles of sneaker that add one to two inches to your height, which can make you appear taller.
+And you'll stay comfortable and supported while wearing stylish shoes.
 Read our full height-adding footwear style guide to discover your next pair.

 How Much Taller Do Nike Air Max 270 Make You?

-The Nike Air Max 270 unit adds 32 millimeters to your height.
-That’s more than 1.25 inches of extra height.
+The Nike Air Max 270 unit adds 32 millimetres to your height.
+That's more than 1.25 inches of extra height.

 What Height Does the Air Max 97 Add?

-The Nike Air Max 97 adds about 1.6 inches for the wearer, one of the most generous offerings in Nike’s current collection.
+The Nike Air Max 97 adds about 4 centimetres (1.6 inches) for the wearer, one of the most generous offerings in Nike's current collection.

 Are Platform Shoes Better for Your Feet than High Heels?